MylesLandais/obsidian-sync/AWS/Ultimate AWS Certified Solutions Architect Associate 2021.md

 Bastion Hosts - Jump off box, SSH into Bastion to SSH into Private EC2 instances.
 Bastion exposed to Public and has security rules to allow to private subnets.

 NAT Gateways

+VPC Enpoints - for private AWS resources such as dynamo, s3.
+Will not connect through public internet

+VPC flow log - interface traffic logs at the VPC, Subnet, and ENI.
+Can be sent to S3/CloudWatch